-Students will use the Drinking Water Tool by the Community Water Center and/or the Human Right to Water Data Tool by the Office of Environmental Health Hazard Assessment.
+Students will use the Human Right to Water Data Tool by the Office of Environmental Health Hazard Assessment and/or the Drinking Water Tool by the Community Water Center.
 Using only one or both tools, teachers will ask students to write a half page of information about their water sources.
 Teachers are encouraged to do a quick demonstration to the students on how to use the tools using an address that is not in the school's district boundaries.